Gkcloud5/Cloud-engineer-learn-2025/04-Git/Practical works/Test 1/Day1/Understand and Build Foundation.md

 	* It runs the same way everywhere - laptop, VPS, github actions

 ## 1.4 What is container registry:
-* It's like a storage place
+* It's like a storage place of docker images
+* Example:
+	* Docker Hub
+	* Github container registry
+	* AWS ECR
+* Why we need registry:
+	* VPS must download the new docker image during deployment
+	* It can only download from